itsfuad/Ferret-Compiler/readme.md

 - [x] Auto update
 - [x] Detect orphans
 - [x] Delete orphans
+- [ ] Compiler version check for all modules

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.